Half-diminished seventh chord

 In diatonic harmony, the half-diminished seventh chord occurs naturally on the seventh scale degree of any major scale (for example, Bhalfdim^{7} in C major) and is thus a leading-tone seventh chord in the major mode.
 Similarly, the chord also occurs on the second degree of any natural minor scale (e.g., Dhalfdim^{7} in C minor).
 It has been described as a "considerable instability".

+A half-diminished chord can be added to a note four semitones below the tonic to form a Dominant ninth chord.

 Expressive potential

 The half-diminished seventh chord is frequently used in passages that convey heightened emotion.
 For example, the "mournful affect" of the sombre opening Chorus of J. S. Bach's St Matthew Passion (1727) features the chord on the seventh beat of its first bar and on the first beat of its third bar: